zannloo/tp/docs/DeveloperGuide.md

       Use case resumes at step 1.

 * 2b1.
-No path specified
+No path specified.

     * 2b1.
 Profbook displays task list of current path.